 During the 1964 Winter Games in Innsbruck, Austria, celebrated Italian bobsledder Eugenio Monti heard that the British team, Tony Nash and Robin Dixon, had sheared a key bolt from their bobsled.
 After his run was complete, Monti offered his rivals a bolt from his own sled—and the Brits ended up winning the gold.
 (Monti and his teammate came in third.)
 When he was later asked if he regretted sharing the hardware, Monti replied, “Nash didn’t win the gold medal because I gave him a bolt.
 He won because he was the fastest.”
 Though he received the de Coubertin medal, Monti was probably also pretty happy about taking home his own pair of golds four years later at the 1968 Games.

 At the 2004 Summer Games in Athens, Brazilian runner Vanderlei Cordeiro de Lima was leading the men's marathon with just four miles to go.
-Then it happened: A defrocked Irish priest jumped out of the crowd and detained de Lima for a good seven seconds.
+Then it happened: A defrocked former Irish priest jumped out of the crowd and detained de Lima for a good seven seconds.
 Though the delay was brief, it may have cost the athlete a higher finishing spot; he missed gold by more than a minute and silver by more than 40 seconds, but it's hard to say how he would have performed in the last few miles had his concentration not been interrupted.
 The IOC refused to change the result of the race, but they did give the Brazilian runner the de Coubertin medal in addition to his bronze.
-Even now, more than a decade later, the recognition continues: de Lima was chosen to light the Olympic cauldron in Rio this year.
+More than a decade later, the recognition continued: de Lima was chosen to light the Olympic cauldron in Rio in 2016.